 The independence of teaching and research at the Mobiliar Lab is contractually guaranteed.
 The Mobiliar Lab is free to choose its research projects and methods as well as any research partners.
 Furthermore, the Mobiliar Lab acts autonomously in the interpretation of research results.
 Research results and findings remain the property of the University of Bern and are published through customary scientific channels.
 Like the University of Bern, the Mobiliar Lab pursues a strategy of free access to its research results.

-The research initiative entitled «Flood-risk research initiative – from theory to practice», which runs from 2018 to 2020, encompasses various scientific projects.
+The research initiative entitled «Flood-risk research initiative – from theory to practice», which was initiated in 2018, encompasses various scientific projects.
 Please visit the Mobiliar Lab’s website for further information.

 Whether floods, storms or hail – the general public takes a great interest in Natural Risks.
 Researchers from the Mobiliar Lab for Natural Risks regularly answer questions from journalists and are invited to give presentations to community, political and business decision-makers.
 Expertise gleaned from Natural Risks research is needed at the local, regional and national level.
 The Mobiliar Lab also actively supports public outreach activities.